Knowledge Management (KM) - Collecting, Leveraging, and Distributing both Explicit and Tacit Knowledge Throughout Your Organization

 Why Knowledge Management?

-knowledge is important, few of them can articulate what the value is or how to become a learning, teaching, or coaching organization.
+While most managers agree that managing knowledge is important, few of them can articulate what the value is or how to become a learning, teaching, or coaching organization.
 The majority of companies have their knowledge embedded in people and organizations.
 It is often intuitive, tacit, rather than explicit, and is rarely detailed enough to be especially valuable.
 Such knowledge often gets lost when someone leaves the company.
 "All too often, knowledge exists with multiple points of view instead of the collective best thinking.
 It is occasional but not integral to the business.
 And, most important, it is available but not used very much."7

 Real Value of Knowledge

-application.
+The value of knowledge is measured in its application.
 Knowledge has no intrinsic value of its own - it is only relevant when it is used.
 "The real value of it is only real if you change the way business is done."7

 Knowledge Management versus Information Management

 "Knowledge management" is different from "information management".
-While the former targets collecting and distributing knowledge - both explicit and
+While the former targets collecting and distributing knowledge - both explicit and tacit - throughout the organization, the latter deals mainly with documented explicit knowledge - or information - only.

 Most companies create, have access to, and use plenty of bits of knowledge, but neither efficiently, nor effectively.